Ray Fairfield 1967

 That same day, four Corsairs made a two hour search of the area where this aircraft was presumed to have crashed without results.

-This Corsair crashed into a forested area off the the road from Kangu-Buin Road to the west of Kangu
+In fact, this Corsair crashed to the east of the Kangu-Buin Road west of Kangu

 Hill on southern Bougainville.
-On September 4, 1968 the crash site was discovered by surveyor Don Smith roughly 400 meters off the Buin-Kangu Road.
-When located, the remains of the
+On September 4, 1968 the crash site was discovered by surveyor Don Smith roughly 400 meters off the Kangu-Buin Road.
+When first located, the remains of the

 pilot were still in the cockpit.
 The tail section was remarkably intact with the U. S. star outlined in red.
 The engine was separated and the cockpit section was destroyed in the crash.
 Both wings were located at the site.